Chapter 2: resources and transfers

 Mobile GPUs are subject to energy efficiency constraints.
 Although modern high-end GPUs consume up to 450W of power, mobile phones (CPU + GPU) typically stay below 8W.

-A common optimization found in such architectures is tile-based rendering, an approach that reduces the amount of (costly) memory accesses when rendering graphics.
+A common optimization found in such architectures is tile-based rendering, an approach that reduces the amount of memory accesses (which are not cheap!) when rendering graphics.
 Classical GPUs handle rendering for the entire image in one go.
 In contrast, tiled architectures break up the image in a set of small tiles (typically 16x16 pixels) that go through the pipeline individually, assembling the results into a whole image at the end only.
 The data required to compute the results for a tile is so limited that it may fit entirely in the cache.

 See this Arm documentation page or this blog post for more information.